Ray-Tracing-Systems/HydraCore/README.md

 5. set EMBREE_MAX_ISA to SSE2 #NOTE: this is important!
 Other will not work due to different BVH layout.
 6. set EMBREE_TASKING_SYSTEM to INTERNAL
 7. set EMBREE_STATIC_LIB to ON
 8. build embree.
-Press c, then g and quit from ccmake.
+Press 'c', then 'g' and quit from ccmake.
 Then exec "make -j 4".
    Make sure everything works (for example any of their samples).
 9. copy all files from "HydraCore/bvh_builder" to "embree2/tutorials/bvh_access".
 Replace all.
 10. exec "make -j 4" from "embree2/build" folder again.